mgnsk/evcache/README.md

 ### Eviction callback

 The cache provides an eviction callback for each record which can be used to safely dispose of stored values after all usage has stopped.

-The usage is tracked by returning a waitgroup wrapped in `io.Closer` whenever a record is read which when closed, calls `wg.Done()`.
+### Transactions and eviction mode

+The cache uses waitgroups wrapped in `io.Closer` to track records returned to the user which forms a transaction.
-There are two modes of eviction: the `ModeNonBlocking` which is the default mode and `ModeBlocking`.
+Transactions behave depending of `EvictionMode`.
+There are two kinds of modes: the `ModeNonBlocking` which is the default mode and `ModeBlocking`.

 #### Non-blocking mode

-In the non-blocking mode, an evicted record whose is currently being held active or whose asynchronous eviction callback has not run yet will not block the cache key from being overwritten with a new value.
+In `ModeNonBlocking` mode, an active transaction does not prevent a key from being concurrently overwritten.

+For example, if there are multiple goroutines running `Cache.Fetch` in a loop and a key expires, the next fetcher will set a new value which will eventually propagate to all loops.

-This is useful when the stored value needs to be hot-swapped without creating a pause during concurrent usage.
-It allows new users to continue with the new value while the eviction callback for old value waits for users of the old value to return.
+The hot swap is unnoticeable while in the background, the eviction callback waits for transactions for the old value to finish and then runs.

+It is not safe to use `Cache.Evict` concurrently in this mode - the concurrent new value may be falsely evicted!
-To safely evict records in the non-blocking mode under concurrent usage, `Cache.CompareAndEvict` must be used.
-Read the documentation of that method for more info.
+To safely evict records in the non-blocking mode see the documentation on `Cache.CompareAndEvict`.

 #### Blocking mode

-In the blocking mode, `Fetch` and `Set` wait for all readers of old value to finish and `EvictionCallback` to have run before writing a new value.
+In `ModeBlocking` mode, an active transaction and eviction callback prevent a key from being concurrently overwritten.

+The swap is noticeable to users since all calls to `Fetch` and `Set` for that key will block until the transactions and callback finish.

-If a user is holding an active value (has not closed the io.Closer yet) it is guaranteed that Evict returns the same exact value for the first concurrent user who called Evict for that key.
-The key is prevented from being overwritten until all users close the closers.
+It is guaranteed that while holding an active transaction, a concurrent call to `Cache.Evict` for that key returns the exact same value to the first caller.
+Subsequent callers, in a transaction for that key, return false.